MicrosoftDocs/well-architected/well-architected/performance-efficiency/capacity-planning.md

 - Feature launch
 - Periodically

-#### Align forecasts with workload objectives

-Aligning forecasts with workload objectives involves adjusting predictive capacity models to ensure they meet the specific goals and demands of a given workload.
-This alignment ensures resources are adequately provisioned, preventing both underutilization and potential workload overloads.
-For example, if you aim to support an API for 1 million users to upload 1 MB files in a second, but current data shows slow write speeds, you'll need to adjust your system.
-It's essential to talk with stakeholders to grasp the workload's requirements.
-Make sure your plans align with the promises (SLAs) of your service providers.
-This ensures your capacity meets the expected demand and helps pinpoint areas of the system that might need changes.

 #### Use prediction techniques

 Forecasting future demand for a service or product involves using techniques like statistical analysis, trend analysis, and predictive modeling.
 Here's an overview of how you can use these techniques: